 We use different methods to collect data from and about you including through:

-Direct interactions.
-You may give us your data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+- Direct interactions.
+You may give us your data by filling in forms, by corresponding with us by post, phone or email, communicating with us through social media channels that we operate from time to time or attending virtual meetings or events with us.
 This includes personal data you provide when you:

-use any interactive features on our website; or
+- use any interactive features on our website;

-Automated technologies or interactions.
-As you interact with our website, we may automatically collect Technical Data about your equipment, browsing actions and patterns and general internet usage.
+- Automated technologies or interactions.
+As you interact with our website, we may automatically collect Usage Data and Technical Data about your equipment, browsing actions and patterns and general internet usage.
 We collect this by using cookies and other similar technologies.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications.
-You have the right to withdraw consent to marketing at any time by contacting us.
+- In some situations, we may rely on consent as a legal basis for processing your personal data, for example, where you voluntarily provide personal data to us as part of your participation in our Consumer Club or to send direct marketing communications.
+You have the right to withdraw consent at any time by contacting us.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL DATA

-Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table.
+Please contact us if you need details about the legal basis we rely on to process your personal data.

 PROMOTIONAL OFFERS FROM US

-We may use your Identity, Contact, Technical and Usage Data to form a view on what we think you may want or need, or what may be of interest to you.
+We may use your data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products and offers may be relevant for you (we call this marketing).
-You will receive marketing communications from us if you have requested information from us or if you provided us with your details for marketing purposes when you entered a competition, registered for a promotion or provided us with your contact details at an event and, in each case, you have not opted out of receiving marketing.
+You will receive marketing communications from us only if you have requested information from us or if you provided us with your details for marketing purposes and you have not opted out of receiving that marketing.